GM Korea: GM withdrawal from Europe and crisis

-Starting from 2014, GM halted sales of all Chevrolet-branded cars in Europe, India, East and South Africa (most of which had up to then been manufactured completely or in part by GM Korea).
-In 2017, General Motors finalized its move out of the European market by selling the Opel/Vauxhall subsidiary to Groupe PSA (now called the Stellantis in 2021).
-As a result, GM no longer has any official activities in Europe.
-This caused closure of the South Korean GM Gunsan Plant due to low productivity.
+Starting from 2014, GM halted sales of all Chevrolet-branded cars in Europe, India, East and South Africa, most of which had up to then been manufactured completely or in part by GM Korea.
+In 2017, General Motors finalized its move out of the European market by selling the Opel and Vauxhall brands to PSA Group (now part of Stellantis).
+This caused closure of GM Korea's Gunsan plant due to low productivity.
+The GM Vietnam vehicle assembly plant in Hanoi, which was managed by GM Korea, was sold to VinFast in 2018.

-This news was followed by the further announcement from GM (Detroit Headquarters) on 16 February 2020 that "as part of a strategy to exit markets that don't produce adequate returns on investments" it was exiting of all right-hand drive markets worldwide, including Australia, New Zealand and Thailand.
+In 2019, GM Korea split its R&D unit, GM Technical Center Korea (GMTCK), into a separate firm despite protests by unions worried about potential layoffs at factories.
+General Motors announced on 16 February 2020 that "as part of a strategy to exit markets that don't produce adequate returns on investments" it was exiting from all left-hand drive markets worldwide, including Australia, New Zealand, and Thailand.
+This coincided with the demise in 2020 of the Holden brand, hitherto a large distributor of GM Korea products.

-This announcement also had the knock-on effect of the final termination of the 160-year old Holden automotive brand in Australia and New Zealand, as well as ending production of the Chevrolet Colorado and Trailblazer in Thailand.
+In April 2022, GM Korea's Bupyeong 2 plant was closed due to reduced productivity.
+The Spark and Malibu were to be discontinued in the South Korean market by August 2022.

-Due to this, GM Korea's Bupyeong 2 plant was closed due to reduced productivity.
-The Spark, Trax and Malibu will be discontinued in August 2022.
+The Bolt EV and Bolt EUV were discontinued in the South Korean market on 1 December 2023.